Limit Multiplicity For Unitary Groups and The Stable Trace Formula: Upper Bounds from the Stabilization

 We recall the notion of hyperendoscopic datum first introduced by Ferrari \cite{Fe}.
 We will use it to bound the expression $S(\psi, s_\psi, f)$.
 As pointed out by Dalal \cite{Dalal20Sato}, the results of \cite{Fe} do not quite hold in full generality, but they do hold for unitary groups, which have simply connected derived subgroups.

-\begin{definition} A chain of hyperendoscopic data for the (local or global) group~$G$ is a collection where~$H_1$ is a proper endoscopic datum for $G$ and $H_{i+1}$ is a proper endoscopic datum for $H_i$. \end{definition} \begin{remark} If $H = U(N_a) \times U(N_b)$ we define a proper endoscopic group of $H$ to be $U(N_a) \times H_b$ where $H_b$ is a proper endoscopic datum of $U(N_b)$, or the reverse. \end{remark} The integer $p(\mH) = q$ is the \emph{depth} of the datum.
+\begin{definition} A chain of hyperendoscopic data for the (local or global) group~$G$ is a collection where~$H_1$ is a proper endoscopic datum for $G$ and $H_{i+1}$ is a proper endoscopic datum for $H_i$. \end{definition} The integer $p(\mH) = q$ is the \emph{depth} of the datum.
 Denote and $\Idisc^{\mH} := \Idisc^{H_q}$.
 As with endoscopic data, two chains of hyperendoscopic data will be considered equivalent if they are conjugate under $\hat{G}$.
 Ferrari denotes by~$\mH\mE(G)$ the collection of equivalence classes of chains of hyperendoscopic data for~$G$.
 If~$\psi \in \Psi(G)$ is an Arthur parameter, we will denote by $\mH\mE(G,\psi)$ the collection of equivalence classes of chains of hyperendoscopic data $\mH \in \mH\mE(G)$ such that~$\psi$ factors through~ the embedding $\xi_{p(\mH)}$ associated to $H_{p(\mH)}$.
 Note that the depth of chains in $\mH\mE(G,\psi)$ is bounded above by the number of simple constituents of $\psi$.

 If $\mH \in \mH\mE(G)$ is a chain of hyperendoscopic data, and~$f^G$ is a test function, we inductively define~$f^{H_{i+1}} = (f^{H_i})^{H_{i+1}}$.
 The function $f^{H_{p(\mH)}}$ depends on a choice of transfer $f^{H_i}$ at each step.
 We allow this, but require that our choice of $f^{H_i}$ be consistent over chains that are truncations of one another.
-The following is the specialization to a parameter~$\psi$ of a trick initially discovered by Ferrari \cite[3.4.2]{Fe}. \begin{proposition} Let~$G \in \tilde{\mE}(N)$ be quasisplit and let~$\psi^N \in \Psi(N)$.
-Then \end{proposition} \begin{proof} If $\psi \in \Psi_{\text{sim}}(N)$, then $\Idisci^G(f) = \Sdisci^G(f)$ and the result holds trivially.
+The following is the specialization to a parameter~$\psi$ of a trick initially discovered by Ferrari \cite[3.4.2]{Fe}. \begin{proposition} Let~$(G, \eta) \in \tilde{\mE}(N)$ be quasisplit and let~$\psi^N \in \Psi(N)$.
+Then \end{proposition} \begin{proof} If $\psi^N \in \Psi_{\text{sim}}(N)$, then $I^G_{\text{disc}, \psi^N, \eta}(f) = S^G_{\text{disc}, \psi^N, \eta}(f)$ and the result holds trivially.
 Otherwise, we have that By induction, for each $H$ in $\mE(G,\psi)$, we have By construction, each~$\mH \in \mH\mE(G, \psi^N)$ is obtained from a hyperendoscopic datum~$\mH' \in \mH\mE(H, \psi^N)$ for some~$H \in \mE(G, \psi^N)$, and~$p(\mH) = p(\mH') +1$.
 Substituting~\eqref{eqn induction hypothesis hyperendoscopy} into~\eqref{eq first hyperendoscopy} yields the result.